Avaiga/taipy-getting-started-core/step_04/ReadMe.md

 In this step, scenarios are attached to a MONTHLY cycle.
 By Using Cycles the developer will benefit from specific Taipy's functions to navigate through these Cycles.
 For instance, Taipy can get all the scenarios created in a month by providing the Cycle.
 You can also get every primary scenario generated for the past X months  to easily monitor KPIs over time.

 To get started, let’s slightly change the filter function by passing the month as an argument.
-You will need to create a new data node representing the month (see the steps below)
+You will need to create a new data node representing the month (see the steps below).

 ```python